Newcastle Diamonds: 1970s

-After competing in the British League from 1965 to 1970 the team missed four seasons (1971–1974) before returning in 1975.
-The following season they won the double of National League title and Knockout Cup.
-The 1976 team was Tom Owen, Ron Henderson, Joe Owen, Andy Cusworth, Brian Havelock, Phil Michelides and Rob Blackadder.
+The following season they won the double of National League title and Knockout Cup, in addition to winning the fours.
+The 1976 team was Tom Owen, Brian Havelock, Ron Henderson, Joe Owen, Andy Cusworth, Phil Michelides and Robbie Blackadder.
+Tom Owen then topped the averages for three consecutive years in 1977, 1978 and 1979 becoming arguably the National League's leading rider during the period.